huhwt/huhwt-xtv/README.md

 The view knows 3 states:

 1. Normal view
-     - The webtrees header with all menus and selection options as well as the form control fields of the module are visible, the view itself is only a few 100px high.
+    - The Webtrees header with all menus and selection options as well as the form control fields of the module are visible, the view itself is only a few 100px high.
 2. Expanded state
      - The view covers the whole Webtrees screen.
 The browser header with tabs, address bar and bookmarks bar is still visible.
 3. Fullscreen mode
      - The view covers the entire screen including the browser header.

-* The view opens in the expanded state.
+* The view opens as a normal view when called up as a 'Individual page' tab and in an expanded state when called up from the 'Genealogy' diagrams.
+    - When called up as a person page tab, the form control fields are not accessible; 4 generations are resolved in advance.
+    - The start view - normal or expanded - can be influenced using the admin function 'Manage settings'.
+XTV is listed in both the 'Genealogy' diagrams and the 'Individual page' tabs; the settings for both uses are managed together.

 The expanded state was taken from another Webtrees extension.
 The owner of this extension has suspended this module due to the integration of fullscreen mode.
 However, the expanded state is more meaningful than the normal view, it has also been shown that the combination of the expanded view and the full-screen option helps to avoid the problem of truncated PNG content.
 You can switch between the states using buttons in the view.